Who and What

 I was also a long-time collaborator of the Swiss artist Uwe Wittwer (in the capacity of artist- and studio manager).

-After a fortunate Steiner education in Switzerland and Northern Ireland I became a bookbinder, DJ, promoter, small business owner, studio manager and artist manager, web-designer, failed with a software start-up for the art market and keep learning a lot about Free Software, Open Source and the creative tension between business, art and society.
+After a fortunate Steiner education in Switzerland and Northern Ireland I became a bookbinder, DJ, promoter, small business owner, studio- and artist manager, web-designer, failed with a software start-up for the art market and keep learning a lot about Free Software, Open Source, humans and the creative tension between business, art and society.

-Currently (2021) I am the city of Zurich Innovation Fellow for self-organized learning, supporting the Higher Technical School for Rescue Professions on their way to self organized learning.
+Currently (2021) I am the city of Zurich Innovation Fellow for self-organized learning, supporting the Higher Technical School for Rescue Professions on their way to a new teaching and learning system.